-You may ask the question; if the weather is not going to be sunny or warm and it’s low season why bother visiting the Algarve for Christmas?
-The reason is that the Algarve offers great value for money, it is a family friendly destination and there is enough going on for a fun Christmas.
+You may ask the question; if the weather is not going to be hot and it’s the low season, why bother visiting the Algarve for Christmas?

 Bolo Rei (King Cake) is the traditional Portuguese Christmas cake - and is very sweet!

 A winter holiday to southern Portugal will offer exceptional value for money, and will be significantly less expensive than the more popular Christmas destinations.

 The Algarve is served by Faro Airport and flying here are all of the low-cost airlines, which means there can be very cheap tickets if purchased far enough in advance.
 As it is the low season, exceptional offers can be found for accommodation, either for hotels or holiday apartments.